Healthy Homes Assessment Birchville

 What We Do

-As building inspectors we are experts in all components that come with specialist home inspects.
-We are here to make sure you make the best decision when purchasing your next property.
+As building inspectors, we handle all elements associated with expert house inspects.
+We are here to ensure that you make the best decision when purchasing your next property.

-We consider your investment to be a serious one We conduct comprehensive examinations to make sure that you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun parts of purchasing or owning your own house.
+We take your investment seriously and conduct comprehensive examinations to make sure that you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the exciting aspects of buying or owning the home.

-We specialise in a range of solutions to make sure that you are fully aware of the state of any property that you might be thinking of buying or selling as well as additional services.
+We offer a wide range of services to make sure that you are fully aware of the state of any property that you might be looking to purchase or sell and also other solutions.

-Not only do we cooperate with you, we also collaborate with a number of large clients including municipal councils and banks and insurance companies.
-Evidently they appreciate their peace of mind provided, because of the information contained that we provide in our reports of building inspections.
+Not only do we work with you but we also collaborate with a number of large clients including local councils, banks, and insurance companies.
+Evidently they are pleased with our reassurance provided, by the data contained included in our reports on building inspections.

-With our systemised approach to your inspection of your home as well as the latest technology in software which includes digital photos in your document, you are able to actually see any issues that may be discovered.
-Because of our comprehensive reporting it’s no wonder we receive so many clients who recommend our service to family and friends.
+We have a systematic approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the report, you are able to actually see any issues that may be identified.
+With our detailed reporting it is no wonder that we receive so many referrals from clients our services to their family and friends.

 • Pre Purchase & Pre Sale Reports